This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 these options to change this.
 To include all labels in the search,

-While these options are accepted on the command line to DBBUILD and DBUPDGEN, they currently do not have any function, but they only have effect if you specify them in the config-file.
+These options are accepted on the command line to ABASQL, DBBUILD and the update scripts generated by DBUPDGEN.
+However, they only have effect if you specify them in the config-file.

 The settings for a configuration option can have several possible sources: